Is There a Future for User-Assisted Web Crawlers?

-I’ve seen a number of people mention in different places on the Web that search engines might be learning about new pages to index by using toolbars and other tools to find new pages that they haven’t indexed.
+I’ve seen many people mention in different places on the Web that search engines might be learning about new pages to index using toolbars and other tools to find new pages that they haven’t indexed.

 The patent application from Yahoo looking at user activities to find new content to index on the web takes that assumption of the use of a toolbar to find pages a step further by showing how a search engine could teach crawling programs to index more pages and create site-specific rules about indexing pages by paying attention to how people browse the web, interact with pages, and fill out forms.

-Allowing webmasters and people who want to subscribe to content to explicitly teach crawling programs about pages could take some of the burden of work away from the search engines and move it to people who might use the services that those search engines may provide.
+Allowing web admins and people who want to subscribe to content to teach crawling programs about pages explicitly could take some of the burdens of work away from the search engines and move it to people who might use the services that those search engines may provide.